unraid/docs/docs/unraid-os/manual/vm/vm-management.md

 ### Help!
 Failed to set iommu for container: Operation not permitted

 If you are getting the above message when trying to assign a graphics device to a VM, it is most likely that your device is in an IOMMU group along with another active/in-use device on your system.
 Please see [this article](http://vfio.blogspot.com/2014/08/iommu-groups-inside-and-out.html) written by Alex Williamson on IOMMU groups if you wish to better understand this issue and how it impacts you.
-Under _Settings_ -\> _VM Manager_ you will find an option to toggle for PCIe ACS Override, which will forcibly break out each device into its own IOMMU group (following a reboot of the system).
+Under ***Settings > VM Manager*** you will find an option to toggle for PCIe ACS Override, which will forcibly break out each device into its own IOMMU group (following a reboot of the system).
 This setting is experimental, so use with caution.

 Another possibility here is that your system doesn't support interrupt remapping, which is critical for VFIO and GPU pass through.
 There is a workaround for this, but you will not be protected against MSI-based interrupt injection attacks by guests ([more info about MSI injection attacks through VT-d](http://invisiblethingslab.com/resources/2011/Software%20Attacks%20on%20Intel%20VT-d.pdf)).
 If you completely trust your VM guests and the drivers inside them, enabling this workaround should resolve the issue.
 The alternative is to purchase hardware that offers interrupt remapping support.
 To enable the workaround, you will need to modify your syslinux.cfg file, adding the bolded bit below: